intermine/generator-bluegenes-tool/README.md

 npm install -g @intermine/generator-bluegenes-tool
 ```

-Then generate your new project:
+Then create a directory for your project, change into it and start the generator:

 ```bash
 yo @intermine/bluegenes-tool